schlopp96/VBP/README.md

 - Works with both Vulkan and the default graphics API.

-- NOTE: As of now, BepInEx will _still_ list its current version as v5.17.00, even if a "Bleeding-Edge Build" patch is installed.
+- NOTE: As of now, BepInEx will _still_ list its current version as v5.18.00, even if a "Bleeding-Edge Build" patch is installed.
 It will still work all the same.

   - If you wish to verify, you can either compare the files contained in the patch to the ones you have on your machine using a diff tool, or simply side-to-side by eye.

-- **Note that you can also find the latest bleeding-edge-builds of _BepInEx_ [here](https://builds.bepis.io/projects/bepinex_be).**
+- ***Note that you can also find the latest bleeding-edge-builds of _BepInEx_ [here](https://builds.bepis.io/projects/bepinex_be).***

 ---